Here are the best Brazilian movies on Netflix for all tastes!

 To give you some background, Complexo do Alemão is a large area comprising many favelas in the northern region of Rio de Janeiro City.

-And the police invasion resulted in the death of about 20 people, where more than half wasn’t involved with drug trafficking.
+And the police invasion resulted in the execution of about 20 people, where more than half wasn’t involved with trafficking.

 With an eye on the diversity of genres, the director Tomás Portella explores the theme in a world where the traffickers from several of those favelas fled to peripheral cities.